Online Herpes Support Group for Women

 Cost & Commitment

-Total cost: $480 for the full 8-week group
+Total cost: $600 for the full 8-week group

-Payment options:
+Payment Plan:

 Please note: This is a psychoeducational support group and is not covered by insurance.

-This conversation is a chance to:
+This conversation is an opportunity to:

-Ask questions about the group
+Ask any questions you may have about the group

-Share what you’re hoping for
+Share what you’re hoping for and what support you’re seeking

 Get a sense of whether this space feels right for you